 To find what your sign on guarantee is on Uber’s website, go to https://www.uber.com/drive/requirements/ and it’ll show you what’s currently guaranteed in your area, as shown below.

 The driver referral amount will differ by city but you’ll be notified via email what your sign-on guarantee is.
 Be sure to save this email!

 What is an Uber Driver Guarantee?

 Although sign-up bonuses seem to be a thing of the past, Uber’s sign-up guarantees are going strong.
-Here are the top ten Uber sign-up offers by city, and how to make the most of them.

 Uber’s “guarantee” structure has drawn some criticism from many drivers since many folks sign up under the impression that, once they complete the required number of rides, they’ll take home a big chunk of cash on top of their regular earnings.
 Instead, the guarantee typically amounts to much less.
-If you were offered a Uber sign up bonus guarantee of $300 after completing X number of rides, and you made $297 in fares while completing those rides, you’ll only collect a measly $3 extra.
+If you were offered an Uber sign-up bonus guarantee of $300 after completing X number of rides, and you made $297 in fares while completing those rides, you’ll only collect a measly $3 extra.

 Uber’s messaging seems to be doing a better job of explaining how the guarantees work but if you’re looking to sign up, make sure you read the fine print.